thatrandomfrenchdude/thatrandomfrenchdude.github.io/blogs/08132025_All-Levels-Yoga-Flow.md

     - option to walk hands to the right/left sides one at a time and drop into a squat on each side with one leg extended<br><br>

 ### Standing Sequence 2
-<br>**Warrior I (Virabhadrasana I)** - from standing, step one foot back and bend the front knee to 90 degrees, square hips to the front
+<br>**Virabhadrasana I (Warrior I)** - from standing, step one foot back and bend the front knee to 90 degrees, square hips to the front
 <br>**Baddha Virabhadrasana (Humble Warrior)** - from Warrior I, interlace fingers behind back, fold forward while keeping hips square
 <br>**Anjaneyasana (High Lunge)** - raise back up from humble warrior, pivot the back heel up off the ground, and reach arms overhead
 <br>**Prayer Twist** - from high lunge, bring hands to prayer position at heart center, twist toward the bent knee side, and bring the opposite elbow to the outside of the bent knee